WesR/Cadmus/README.md

 # Cadmus
 Making CUPS networked printers accessable through discord.
-Mainly for printing to a networked receipt printer with a max character width of 18.
+Made for printing to a networked receipt printer with a max character width of 18.
+Because of this, any text sent through the print command will be at max 18 characters long.

-Any text sent through the print command will be at max 18 characters long.
+The print command allows the choice of printers.
+This allows remote printing of documents from anywhere.

 ## Commands
 The trigger is @botName.
 Ownership is determined by the userID specified in the .json.